crudecomputer/hldr/README.md

 ## Usage

-Placeholder currently must be compiled from source.
+Placeholder currently must be compiled from source but precompiled binaries for common platforms should be [available soon](https://github.com/kevlarr/hldr/issues/16).

 Once compiled and installed to your path, to run the command you must specify the file to load and the